github/docs/content/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax.md

 ---

 {% ifversion code-search-upgrade %}

-  {% note %}
+> [!NOTE]

-  **Note:** The syntax below applies to non-code search.
+> The syntax below applies to non-code search.
 For more information on code search syntax, see "[AUTOTITLE](/search-github/github-code-search/understanding-github-code-search-syntax)."

-  {% endnote %}
 {% endif %}

 ## Query for values greater or less than another value